jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 tags: [linux, beaglebone, yocto]
 ---

 These instructions are for building generic developer systems for [BeagleBone Black][beagleboard] boards primarily for C/C++ and Qt programmers.

+Keep in mind the Yocto slogan *"It's not an embedded Linux distribution – it creates a custom one for you"*.

+The `meta-bbb` layer described below is simply one template you could use for your own *BBB* project.
-I use the `meta-bbb` layer described below only as a template when starting new projects.
-The two *images* contained in `meta-bbb` are just examples to get started.
+The two *images* contained in `meta-bbb` are just examples.

-There is no `X11` and no desktop installed on any of these systems.
-[Qt][qt] gui applications can be run using the `-platform linuxfb` switch.
-The Qt version is `5.4.2`.

 The Linux `4.0.5` kernel comes from the Linux stable repository.